eldorplus/react-hello-world/README.md

       });
     });

-Now we should add the server code in `src/server/app.js`:
+Now we should add the server code in `src/server/app.js` from [http://stackoverflow.com/questions/13176245/automate-jasmine-node-and-express-js](http://stackoverflow.com/questions/13176245/automate-jasmine-node-and-express-js):

     exports.start = function start(config, readyCallback) {
       if (!this.server) {